Just intonation: a general framework

 Extending the Indian model to Western harmony

-An incentive to applying the Indian framework to Western classical music is that both traditions have given a prior importance to the consonance of perfect fifths associated with a 3/2 frequency ratio.
-In addition, let us agree with fixing the harmonic major third to interval 5/4 (384 cents), thereby leading to a syntonic comma of 81/80 (close to 21.5 cents).
-The system of equations derived from the two-vina experiment is complete and it yields two additional sizes of shruti-s: the Pythagorean limma (256/243 = approx. 90 cents) and the minor semitone (25/24 = approx. 70 cents).
+One incentive for applying the Indian framework to Western classical music is that both traditions have given priority to the consonance of perfect fifths associated with a 3/2 frequency ratio.
+In addition, let us agree to fix the harmonic major third to the interval 5/4 (384 cents), resulting in a syntonic comma of 81/80 (close to 21.5 cents).
+The system of equations derived from the two-vina experiment is complete, and it yields two additional sizes of shruti-s: the Pythagorean limma (256/243 = about 90 cents) and the minor semitone (25/24 = about 70 cents).

 A "just intonation" chromatic scale derived from Zarlino's model of "natural scale"